r4victor/tenthousandmeters/content/blog/python_bts_12.md

 The better approach is to ask the OS which sockets are ready for reading and writing.
 Clearly, the OS has this information.
 When a new packet arrives on a network interface, the OS gets notified, decodes the packet, determines the socket to which the packet belongs and wakes up the processes that do a blocking read on that socket.
 But a process doesn't need to read from the socket to get notified.
 It can use an **I/O multiplexing** mechanism such as [`select()`](https://man7.org/linux/man-pages/man2/select.2.html), [`poll()`](https://man7.org/linux/man-pages/man2/poll.2.html) or [`epoll()`](https://man7.org/linux/man-pages/man7/epoll.7.html) to tell the OS that it's interested in reading from or writing to some socket.
 When the socket becomes ready, the OS will wake up such processes as well.

-The Python standard [`selectors`](https://docs.python.org/3/library/selectors.html) module wraps different I/O multiplexing mechanisms available on the system and provides the same high-level API, called a selector, to each of them.
-So it provides `select()` as `SelectSelector` and `epoll()` as `EpollSelector`.
-It also provides the most efficient mechanism available on the system as `DefaultSelector`.
+The Python standard [`selectors`](https://docs.python.org/3/library/selectors.html) module wraps different I/O multiplexing mechanisms available on the system and exposes each of them via the same high-level API called a **selector**.
+So it exposes `select()` as `SelectSelector` and `epoll()` as `EpollSelector`.
+It also exposes the most efficient mechanism available on the system as `DefaultSelector`.

-Let me quickly show you how you're supposed to use the `selectors` module.
+Let me show you how you're supposed to use the `selectors` module.
 You first create a selector object:

 ```python
 sel = selectors.DefaultSelector()